top of page

 Introduction

-Philip of Bethsaida (Greek: Philippos tis Bēthsaidas) was born circa AD 10 (3770–3771 in the Hebrew calendar) in the Roman district of Gaulanitis.
-He was a fisherman from the city of Bethsaida and worked with Andrew and Peter (John 1:44, 12:21).
-Philip of Bethsaida should not be confused with the evangelist Philip of Jerusalem, whom the apostles appointed a deacon with Stephen to manage the church's distribution to widows (Acts 6:5).
+Philip of Bethsaida (Hebrew: Philippos mi-Beit Tzayda / Greek: Philippos apo Bēthsaida) was born around AD 10 in the Roman district of Gaulanitis.
+He came from the fishing village of Bethsaida, the hometown of Andrew and Peter.
+Philip was one of the first disciples to follow Jesus (John 1:44, 12:21).
+He should not be confused with Philip of Jerusalem, whom the apostles chose as one of seven deacons to distribute food to widows (Acts 6:5).

 A man in a robe examines wheat stalks in a sunny, green field.
 He holds a walking stick and wears a headband, evoking a serene mood.